-- 3.77 NI Water operates 23 water treatment works which deliver approximately 590 MId into supply.
-This includes around 260 MId produced by the 4 PPP water treatment works operated by NI Water Alpha. - 3.78 NI Water has proposed investment at 20 of its water treatment works sites in PC21.
-This investment involves 22 schemes as two different investment requirements have been identified for two of the sites. - 3.79 The PC21 investment proposals fall into 2 categories. - Investment at water treatment works where there have been persistent failures against regulatory drinking water quality standards and enforcement is in place, or where there is deemed to be a high risk of persistent failures moving forward based on assessed performance.
+- 3.100 NI Water operates 23 water treatment works that deliver approximately 590 Mld into supply.
+This includes around 260 Mld produced by the 4 PPP water treatment works operated by NI Water Alpha. - 3.101 NI Water proposed investment at 20 of its water treatment works sites in PC21, involving 22 schemes as two separate investment requirements have been identified at two of the sites. - 3.102 The PC21 investment proposals fall into 2 categories. - Investment at water treatment works where there have been persistent failures against regulatory drinking water quality standards and enforcement is in place, or where there is deemed to be a high risk of persistent failures moving forward based on assessed performance.
 NI Water seeks support directly from DWI for this type of investment through an 'Annex A' process.
 In this case, we take DWI's agreement as validation of the investment need. - Investment to help secure general improvements in performance at other works in terms of water quality, reliability, resilience and efficiency.
 For example, improvements to coagulation or filtration to help make processes more robust.
-In this case NI Water does not seek support from DWI and we determine the need based on the evidence submitted by the company.
+In this case NI Water does not seek support from DWI and we determine the need based on the evidence submitted by the company. - 3.103 The Annex A proposals cover the water quality investment the company believes is required at the following nine water treatment works sites: - Killyhevlin; Clay Lake; Lough Fea; Seagahan; Altnahinch; Dungonnell; Drumaroad; Derg; Caugh Hill. - 3.104 At the time of the draft determination the company also indicated that it planned to submit Annex A proposals to DWI for the following four Alpha